fmazzant/fmazzant/README.md

 - Analysis, development, and project management a Xamarin App for Android for the waste management.

-- Analysis, development and project management a Xamarin App for Android for the management of inspections for the loading and unloading of semi-trailers on vessel.

 - Team leadership with duties of analysis, development and project management too in a pharmaceutical company's website customization.
 Multiple DDN modules have been developed and an integration with an external system has been realized

 - Analysis, development and project management of a mobile app both on android and iOS platforms.
 The app context is about energy and gas management.
 It deals with self-reading, bills viewer, recharge TLC and news functionality